JurijsNazarovs/ParDim/HowToBoostDownload.md

 exePath &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; path\_to\_ParDim/scripts/exeDownload.sh

 -------------------------------------------------------------------------------
+Note: for any new downloading, please provide new directory in jobsDir or remove the old one.
+Otherwise MakeReport might do not work and you will not be able to see progress of downloading.

 ## Additional arguments - advanced
 You can append additional arguments to a file above for more specification.